Mai-GitHubb/smart-email-agent/README.md

 - **Task Extraction**: Extracts actionable tasks from emails with due dates
 - **Event/Deadline Extraction**: Identifies meetings and deadlines from email content
 - **Draft Reply Generation**: Generates draft replies with customizable tone (Formal, Friendly, Concise, etc.)
+- **New Draft Generation**: Generate new email drafts (not just replies)
+- **Email Agent**: Dedicated page for chat-based inbox interaction - select an email and ask questions
-- **Chat-style Inbox Interaction**: Ask questions about your inbox in natural language
+- **Chat-style Inbox Interaction**: Ask questions about your inbox in natural language (reads all emails)

 ### Productivity Features
 - **Today Dashboard**: Overview of unread emails, tasks, and upcoming events